lauslim12/expert-systems/README.md

 # Expert Systems

-Expert Systems Research with a touch of Software Engineering with Go and React.
+Expert Systems Research (diagnosis of Tuberculosis with Forward Chaining and Certainty Factor) with a touch of Software Engineering with Go and React.
 Licensed under MIT License, and in progress to be submitted in an academic journal.

-Will be used for a research paper like my previous projects: [building management system](https://github.com/lauslim12/Asuna), and [NDFA methodology to build cereal vending machines (Bahasa Indonesia)](http://proceeding.unindra.ac.id/index.php/simponi/article/view/375).
+This research is still in progress and not completed yet.

 ## Requirements